redhat-openstack/ansible-nfv/roles/configuration/switches_config/README.md

 Supported switch platforms:
 - Cisco
 - Juniper
+- Mellanox MLNX-OS (ONYX with JSON API is not supported due to not having access to a compatible switch)

 ## Inventory
 The play requires an inventory file that will describe switches that the playbook should run on.